-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with macular degeneration, and a number of other ocular diseases where microvessel accumulation is problematic.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with macular degeneration, and a number of other ocular diseases where microvessel accumulation is problematic.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the eye without damaging surrounding normal tissue.

 How it Works

 Histotripsy is applied to the targeted microvessels in combination with low energy laser, resulting in the destruction of the microvessels.
 While significant preclinical work has been accomplished, there is still much to be done before this technology will be widely available.

 The primary options for treatment of macular degeneration include other combinations of medication and light, which have a higher risk for side effects.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications at a lower cost.
 It can reach the desired target without damaging surrounding tissue and is repeatable, if necessary.